dharanishmadesh/Project_on_Genetic_Algos_Maze_Solver/README.md

-# 🤖 Genetic Algorithm for Maze Solving
+# 🤖 Genetic Algorithm for Maze Solvin

 🧩 This project implements a **Genetic Algorithm (GA) to solve a maze** by evolving a population of possible paths towards the optimal solution.
 The algorithm uses selection, mutation, and crossover to navigate the maze efficiently.